vikashoo7/Question/AWS.md

             one is for the gateway and other is for broadcast is reserveed.

        * How to configure NAT route in private subnet?
+            Route for NAT gateway for private Subnet Destination(0.0.0.0/0) ----> Target(NAT-Gateway-Name)

        * How to configure 100 of VPC which are in different  region?

 S3